-Let's get to it!
-As always the picks below are against the spread, with final score predictions as well.
+On to the picks!
+As always the picks below are against the spread.

 Picks listed are against the spread